 There are many ways you can keep yourself healthy while still meeting your professional responsibilities.
 The foundation of health is a nutritious diet that includes plenty of fruits and vegetables, lean protein (such as fish or chicken) and healthy fats (like olive or coconut oil).
 While your personal and professional obligations may keep you very busy, you can still eat healthy with a little planning.
 Cook simple foods ahead of time and keep healthy snacks on hand.

-Regular exercise is also essential to good health, and you certainly do not need to join a fitness club to make exercise a part of your life.
+Regular exercise is also essential to good health, and although you certainly can join a fitness club, you do not need to in order to make exercise a part of your life.
 Simply choose an exercise you enjoy, and you will be more likely to stick with it.
 Great options include walking, swimming, weight training, and stretching exercises such as Pilates.
 Even gardening and household cleaning add some healthy activity to your day.

 If you have not been exercising lately, start slowly with mild exercise for short periods of time, and check with your healthcare provider before starting an exercise routine.
 Getting enough sleep, which is typically between 7 to 9 hours per night for an adult, is also necessary.